 IV.3. c) The Executive shall be empowered to direct the affairs of the Association between its general meetings.
-This will include preparing a suitable program for the Annual General Meeting, organizing a Fall Conference when possible, appointing an officer for the upkeep of the Association’s Web site, appointing a Communication Officer in charge of the Association Mailing List (CAIS News) and of ALL the social media to which the Association subscribes, and other such and ad hoc tasks as may be necessary.
+This will include preparing a suitable program for the Annual General Meeting and Annual Spring Conference, organizing a Fall Conference when possible, appointing an officer for the upkeep of the Association’s website, appointing a Communications Officer in charge of the Association Mailing List (CAIS News) and of any social media platforms to which the Association subscribes, and other such and ad hoc tasks as may be necessary.
 These will be reported and recorded in the minutes at the Annual General Meeting.

-IV.3. e) Following consultation with all members of the Advisory Board, and the Editorial Board, the Executive shall appoint an Honorary Member to the Association whose membership shall be free, and whose term of office is not renewable, and shall coincide with that of the Association President.
-S/He shall be a person whose ideals and goals are consistent with those of the Association and who has made widely recognized contributions to the advancement of Italian studies in Canada and/or internationally.
+IV.3. d) Following consultation with all members of the Editorial Board, the Executive shall appoint an Honorary Member to the Association whose membership shall be free, and whose term of office is not renewable, and shall coincide with that of the Association President.
+They shall be a person whose ideals and goals are consistent with those of the Association and who has made widely recognized contributions to the advancement of Italian Studies in Canada and/or internationally.

-IV.3. f) All business of the Association shall be conducted according to the Reference Guide to Procedure for Meetings and Organizations (Margaret Kerr and Hubert W. King, Toronto: Carswell, 1986) which is currently used by the Canadian Federation for the Humanities and Social Sciences (CFHSS), and The New Robert’s Rules of Order.
+IV.3. e) All business of the Association shall be conducted according to the Reference Guide to Procedure for Meetings and Organizations (Margaret Kerr and Hubert W. King, Toronto: Carswell, 1986) which is currently used by the Canadian Federation for the Humanities and Social Sciences (CFHSS), and The New Robert’s Rules of Order.
 2nd rev. ed.
 (Mary Ann De Vries, NY: Signet, 1998).
 Where conflict arises between the two texts, the more recent edition shall be followed.

 IV.4.
 Duties of Executive Officers